cafjs/caf_dcinabox/README.md

 #### `cafjs mkIoTImage <appLocalName> [privileged:boolean]`

-Devices build their own images based on a `npm`, shrink-wrapped,  package bundle, downloaded from the cloud.
-By locally swapping the base image, we can support very different devices in a transparent way.
+Devices build their own images locally, after downloading from the cloud a shrink-wrapped, `npm` package.
+The device chooses the Docker base image, and this allows supporting very different devices in a transparent way.

 For example: